SuddenDevelopment/json-collection-decorator/README.md

 7. add: numeric value to add, this will also convert existing values to a number
 8. append: string to append
 9. prepend: string to append
+10. remove: remove the field from the object